 Lead From Where You Are: Making a Difference in the Face of Tough Problems, Big Questions, and Organizational Politics

 The Craft of Reflective Practice

 How to Coach a Strong Team: Leading People, Building Instructional Capacity, and Securing Accountability

 How to Finance a Vision: Setting Direction and Managing Change within Financial Limitations

 How to Govern a School: Board Governance, Decision-Making, and Community-Engagement

 My current research interests are focused on the application of narrative inquiry to practice studies, with an emphasis on the reflective practice of leadership in organizations.

-I’d love to talk with anyone interested in this program and these courses!
-Email me at firstname.lastname@example.org so we can set up an online video or phone conversation.
+I’d love to talk with you if you want to come and study with us at the Institute for Christian Studies or if you are interested in my research!
+Email me at firstname.lastname@example.org so we can correspond or set up an online video or phone conversation.

 For a little more, see my Twitter and Instagram accounts, and the group library that I maintain for my students and colleagues on Zotero.